CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/translations-from-backend.md

     ![Bind Properties](./media/translations-from-backend/bind-properties.webp)

-4. Now, we need to add translations for the added translations ID to the messages.xml file.
+4. Now, we need to add translations for the newly added translation IDs in the messages.xml file.

     messages.xml